terracommunis/terracommunis.github.io/HubbleHQ/HubbleHQ.md

-# Scraping HubbleHQ: A Data-Driven Exploration of London’s Office Rental Market
+# HubbleHQ: A Data-Driven Exploration of London’s Office Rental Market

 ## Introduction
 As part of an office development project in Westminster, accurate data on local office rentals was essential.
 Traditional datasets were either incomplete or outdated, so I employed web scraping to collect up-to-date information from platforms like HubbleHQ.
 The project aimed to compile key metrics such as rent prices, desk availability, and spatial configurations, allowing for data-driven decision-making.